 The fruit contains a yellow dye and is rich in protein.
 Oils from the seeds are used for making printer ink, soap, and lubricating oil.

 Buckthorn does not have any specific predators.
 In fact, most animals stay away from the plant.
-On occasion, birds will eat buckthorn berries which produce a laxative effect which makes the birds sick and can even result in death.
+On occasion, birds will eat buckthorn berries which produce a laxative effect that makes the birds sick and can even result in death.
 Because of this, the birds end up spreading seeds when they consume buckthorn berries, propagating the growth of the plant.

-How to remove buckthorn?
+How to Remove buckthorn?

 The best way to get rid of Buckthorn is to remove the tree all the way down to its roots and then set the removed pieces on fire.
 Fire is one of the ways that can truly dispose of the tree and keep it from regrowing.
 Fire offers a long-term option in large areas and burning will need to take place every two or three years to fully eradicate an area of buckthorn.